seansor/The-Monkees/README.md

 #### Live

 The Live concert dates, their location and venue are all displayed correctly.
 The link to buy tickets functions and directs to the correct destination.

 #### Contact

 The social media links all work and direct to the correct destinations. for this purpose.
 The form works as expected.
 If you try to submit the form with an invalid email address, there will be an error noting the invalid email address.
 Furthermore, the 'required' attribute is added to the 'name, 'company', 'phone', 'email', and "T&Cs"  so if those fields are not filled in, the form will not submit.
-If all field are valid, the page will reload.
+If all fields are valid, the page will reload.

 #### Footer
 The "Get Updates" field works as expected.
 If you try to submit the form with an invalid email address, there will be an error noting the invalid email address.
 The links to all of the band's social media accounts function and point to the correct destination.

 ### Responsiveness and cross platform operation